Home > Moving > City Guides > Safe, Affordable Neighborhoods in Boise

 • Perfect For: Singles, young professionals, families, retirees

-If you’re moving to Boise to settle down with your family, start your career, or spend the golden years of retirement, consider living in the beautiful northwestern Boise neighborhood of Collister.
+If you’re moving to Boise, consider living in the beautiful northwestern neighborhood of Collister.
 Nestled at the base of the Boise Foothills, Collister boasts scenic natural views and a laid-back lifestyle along with spacious homes and plentiful green space.
-Parents will enjoy being able to send their kids to highly-rated local schools like Collister Elementary School and Hillside Junior High School, while people of all ages will appreciate the area’s great local dining and outdoor activities!
+Collister residents can find late-20th-century houses as well as Craftsman, Ranch, and Modern single-family homes.
+Parents will appreciate being able to send their kids to highly-rated local schools like Collister Elementary School and Cynthia Mann Elementary School—while people of all ages enjoy the area’s great local dining and outdoor activities!

 Things to Do in Collister